huggingface/transformers/templates/adding_a_new_model/open_model_proposals/ADD_BIG_BIRD.md

 Having correctly loaded the checkpoint into the 🤗Transformers implementation, you can then save the model under a folder of your choice `/path/to/converted/checkpoint/folder` that should include both a `pytorch_model.bin` file and a `config.json` file.

-In the case of [name of model], you should probably do the following:
+In the case of big_bird, you should probably do the following:

 [Here the teacher should add very specific information on what exactly has to be done for the conversion of this model] [...]